Modelpalooza Judging Process

 1 PM until 3pm

-There will be a little judging done Friday night also - Our head judge will lead this effort.
-Judges need to be prepared to score entries for at least two and possibly three of our Entry Groups below.
+There will be a little judging done Friday night also - Our Head Judge will lead this effort.
+Judges need to be prepared to score model entries for at least two and possibly three of our Entry Groups below.
+Judges also need to be available for consultation on scores and follow-up questions from the Head Judge.

 The purpose of this guide is to prepare all Judges for the “Open System” scoring process as it will be implemented by Modelpalooza.
 The general idea is to award each Entry based upon its own merits rather than by comparing the entries together as in the 1st, 2nd and 3rd places of typical IPMS shows.
 All Entries in Modelpalooza will be organized into eight general Groups: